Our Story

 Note: As of November 2019, Cath has exited from the day to day functions of The Creative Grief Studio.
 She will always be one of our Co-Founders and remains Guest Faculty in our Certification Program as well as being part of our Alumni spaces.

-About Kara Jones (CAIC, CRMT, BA)
+About Rev. Kara Jones (CAIC, CRMT, BA)

 I’m white, American born, cisgender woman with Italian heritage, and though I know all the curse words in Italian, truly, I only speak English.
 Since 1996, I’ve been in a monogamous, heterosexual commitment with a cisgender man who is Black and German.
 (Truth be told, I also know a few curse words in German, too.)